-The Population Reference Bureau (PRB) is implementing Empowering Evidence-Driven Advocacy (EEDA), a new three-year project (2017-2020) supported by the Bill & Melinda Gates Foundation.
-The goals of the project are to improve implementation of existing family planning (FP) policies, especially those that support youth access to and use of contraception, and to generate new funding and policy commitments for FP in response to evidence-driven advocacy.
+Population Reference Bureau (PRB) is implementing Empowering Evidence-Driven Advocacy (EEDA), a three-year project (2017-2020) supported by the Bill & Melinda Gates Foundation.
+The project’s goals are to improve the implementation of existing family planning (FP) policies, especially those that support youth access to and use of contraception, and to generate new funding and policy commitments for FP in response to evidence-driven advocacy.

 The project aims to achieve these goals by improving governments’ accountability to advance implementation of policy commitments, increasing youth advocates’ capacity to measure policy implementation and hold governments accountable, and increasing decisionmakers’ use of evidence.

-EEDA launches at an opportune moment for FP advocacy, as country governments increasingly formalize young people’s rights to sexual and reproductive health services—for example at the recent Family Planning Summit.
+EEDA launches at an opportune moment for FP advocacy, as country governments increasingly formalize young people’s rights to sexual and reproductive health services, such as at the 2017 Family Planning Summit.
 The extent to which these policy commitments are implemented is the true measure of improvements in young people’s health and well-being.
-While many countries host robust advocacy communities that actively support increased FP access for youth, EEDA will offer young people the opportunity to lead substantive policy research and drive accountability for commitments that affect youth themselves.
+EEDA will build on existing advocacy communities that support increased FP access for youth by offering young people themselves the opportunity to lead substantive policy research and drive accountability for commitments that affect youth.

 EEDA: A Partnership With Youth Advocates

 EEDA features a partnership between PRB and the International Youth Alliance for Family Planning (IYAFP), a collective of young individuals, youth associations, organizations, and communities working in 59 countries with a common mission to support provision of and access to comprehensive reproductive health care services.
 PRB and IYAFP will collaborate to build youth advocates’ capacity to hold decisionmakers accountable for policy implementation.